otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

 This document specifies a new "self-describing" universal configuration option.
 Currently new configuration option requires "standards action".
-The proposal is that no IETF document is required.
+The proposal is that no future IETF document will be required.
 The configuration option is described directly in the universal configuration IANA registry.

 # The Universal IPv6 Configuration option